 There is no need to say that you must plan your toilet stops wisely and try to avoid doing your business in nature where there are no trees to hide behind.
 No one would like to encounter your waste in parking lots or next to the fences of their farms.
 If nature happens to call urgently, make sure to leave a good distance between yourself and any house, farm, or hiking path.
 Dig a hole in the ground and properly cover everything – including the paper – properly.
 Never use the moss as a cover or as toilet paper!

 Do not follow trails that are not signed and do not step over any fence or rope.
 Please remind others to follow the rules.
 Many natural attractions suffer the consequences of the irresponsible behavior of those tourists who ignore the rules.
 Sustainable and respectful actions are key to preserving nature in Iceland.

 CAMPING IN ICELAND - FAQ

 A new law came into effect in recent years as a direct response to the increasing number of visitors to Iceland.
 The Ministry of Environment and Natural Resources put forward new regulations as to where people are permitted to camp.

 Today in Iceland, it is illegal to overnight or camp in cars, trailers, motorhomes, campervans, or any type of motorized vehicle outside of a designated campsite unless you have written permission from the landowner – which is quite unlikely that you will get if you can even find the property owner.

-This is an organized campsite on a remote farm in the Wesfjorfds
+An organized campsite on a remote farm in the Wesfjorfds of Iceland

 In addition to the existing laws, the entire South Coast has banned wild camping of any kind, due to the heavy flow of tourists to the area.
 This includes sleeping in a tent.
 The popular Jökulsárlón Glacier Lagoon and the Southeast Coast belong to Iceland’s largest national park, the mighty Vatnajökull, making them protected areas as well.